sani-myandu-tech/sani-myandu-tech/README.md

 # Lungisani Mnyandu

-### AI & Cloud Developer · Full-Stack Engineer · Final-Year IS Student @ UKZN
+### AI & Cloud Developer · Full-Stack Engineer · Final-Year IS&T Student @ UKZN

 I build backend systems and AI-integrated apps that actually ship not just run in a notebook.